serbrech/jcorioland.github.io/_posts/2017-11-20-continuous-delivery-kubernetes-azure-jenkins-helm.markdown

 Installing Jenkins on Kubernetes is super easy using [this Helm chart](https://kubeapps.com/charts/stable/jenkins).
 You will get everything you need to deploy and integrate Jenkins with the Kubernetes cluster.
 Jenkins comes with a [plugin for Kubernetes](https://wiki.jenkins.io/display/JENKINS/Kubernetes+Plugin), allowing to spin up containers to run Jenkins agents, at build time, instead of having machines up and running 24/7 or having to wait for virtual machines to be started when a new build is triggered.

-The simplest way to install Jenkins on Kubernetes is to use [this Helm chart](https://kubeapps.com/charts/stable/jenkins).
 It is possible to inject Jenkins configuration using a Helm values file:

 ```yaml
 Master: